Yekusiel Yehudah Halberstam: Holocaust period

-In the spring of 1945 the Germans disbanded the Muldorf camp and sent the inmates on a death march from which the survivers, including Halberstam, were liberated by Allied troops in late April.
+In the spring of 1945 the Germans disbanded the Muldorf camp and sent the inmates on a death march from which the survivors, including Halberstam, were liberated by Allied troops in late April.

 Halberstam's wife and ten of his children were murdered by the Nazis during World War II.
 His eldest son survived the war but died of illness in a refugee camp soon after.
+After Allied liberation, the Klausenberger Rebbe met Dwight D. Eisenhower and criticized Allied failure to bomb the death camps and train tracks leading to them, insisting it could have saved millions of Jewish lives.

-In spring 1946 he came to the United States, where he established his court in the Williamsburg section of Brooklyn, New York, in 1947.
+In spring 1946 he went to the United States, where he established his court in the Williamsburg section of Brooklyn, New York, in 1947.

 Remarriage

 On Friday, August 22, 1947, he married his second wife, Chaya Nechama Ungar, the daughter of Rabbi Shmuel Dovid Ungar.
 They had five daughters and two sons.

 Kiryat Sanz, Netanya

 In 1958 Halberstam established the Kiryat Sanz neighborhood in Netanya, Israel, and moved there from Brooklyn in 1960.
 He also established the Kiryat Sanz neighborhood of Jerusalem.

 In 1968 he founded another Sanz community in Union City, New Jersey, and afterwards divided his time between that community and Netanya.